Josh-Clemons/GridIron-Pickem/tasklist.md

 Notes to self:
     - set join league to refresh instead of go to dashboard
+        - figure out why on refresh it redirects to login/dashboard.
+Is this an async problem and Passport doesn't see we are logged in until after navigate takes us to login page?

     Problems with calculations:
     - laurie olender